The Elizabeth Holmes trial reaches a turning point as the prosecution rests its case

 Theranos, a start-up Holmes founded in 2003 while she was a student at Stanford, endeavored to develop a portable machine that could run hundreds of tests from a few drops of blood pulled from a patient’s fingertip.
 It had a star-studded list of investors and board directors, including media mogul Rupert Murdoch and former secretary of state Henry Kissinger.
 It grew to hundreds of employees and became a media darling.

-But in 2015, The Wall Street Journal published an in-depth investigation revealing significant issues with Theranos’s technology and workplace.
+But in 2015, the Wall Street Journal published an in-depth investigation revealing significant issues with Theranos’s technology and workplace.
 The piece reported that the company was relying on outside technology to conduct tests, and results with their own technology were erratic.
 Theranos collapsed three years later, amid leadership upheaval and investigations from regulators.

 Holmes’s case has been closely watched in Silicon Valley and across the country, spurring on multiple podcasts, an HBO documentary and a best-selling book.

-The lengthy Holmes trial was scheduled to last 13 weeks, but the judge notified jurors Friday that it could likely stretch longer.
+The lengthy Holmes trial was scheduled to last 13 weeks, but the judge notified jurors Friday that it could probably stretch longer.

-Judge Edward J. Davila told jurors Friday morning that the trial likely would not end by Dec.
+Judge Edward J. Davila told jurors Friday morning that the trial probably would not end by Dec.
 6, the date jurors had been told previously.
 The judge also told the lawyers before the jury was brought in that he had the sense that none of the parties wanted the trial to extend to the Christmas holiday week, which could cause scheduling or other issues with jurors.

 Holmes’s defense team has conducted lengthy cross examinations of many of the prosecution’s witnesses, often stretching their questioning even longer than the government’s direct examination.
 Prosecutor Jeff Schenk pointed out to the judge that the defense had so far spent more hours questioning witnesses than the government.